You have no items in your shopping cart.

 A better retail/wholesale consortium!
 The established leaders are being challenged.

-(Daly Alexandra Lindgren) SIDS, or Sudden Infant Death Syndrome, is defined as the sudden death of an infant less than 1 year of age that cannot be explained even after thorough investigations have been conducted.
-These include a complete autopsy, examination of the death scene, and a review of the clinical history.
-About 1,500 infants died … Continue reading SIDS Aware: Always Choose Hope
+Sudden Infant Death Syndrome (SIDS): SIDS, a type of SUID, is the sudden, unexplained death of a baby younger than 1 year of age and there is no known cause even after a complete investigation that includes a complete autopsy, examination of the death scene, and review of the clinical history.
+Below are some myths … Continue reading SIDS Statistics

 Tired of wholesale quote requests that take days to weeks?
 Do you want more product choices, lower prices, personal customer service, and partners that are responsive to your needs?
 We want to challenge this established way of business with our customer-centric service, cost savings and straight-forward, responsive, professional rapport, so you know who you are dealing … Continue reading Core Reagents For You